-- (1) An employee who is given notice of dismissal by reason of redundancy is entitled to be permitted by that person's employer to take time off during the employee's working hours before the end of that person's notice period in order to - (a) look for new employment; or - (b) make arrangements for training for future employment. - (2) An employee is not entitled to take time off under this Article unless, on whichever is the later of - (a) the date on which the notice is due to expire; and - (b) the date on which the employment would expire were notice given as required by Article 56, the employee will have been (or would have been) continuously employed for a period of 2 years or more.
+- (1) An employee who is given notice of dismissal by reason of redundancy is entitled to be permitted by that person's employer to take time off during the employee's working hours before the end of that person's notice period in order to - (a) look for new employment; or

-- (3) For the purposes of paragraph (1) - (a) an employee is entitled to be permitted to take such time off work as is reasonable provided that that period of permitted absence is at least the period during which the employee would be entitled to 40% of his or her week's pay during the period of absence, calculated in accordance with Schedule 1; and
+- (b) make arrangements for training for future employment. - (2) An employee is not entitled to take time off under this Article unless, on whichever is the later of - (a) the date on which the notice is due to expire; and - (b) the date on which the employment would expire were notice given as required by Article 56,

-- (b) the working hours of an employee shall be taken to be any time when, in accordance with that person's contract of employment, the employee is required to be at work.56 - (4) Paragraph (1) does not apply to an employee who is employed under a contract of employment for a fixed term of one year or less unless - (a) the employee was previously employed under another contract of employment for a fixed term of one year or less; - (b) the parties to both contracts of employment are the same; and - (c) the interval between the expiry of the previous contract of employment and the commencement of the employee's current contract of employment was not more than 9 weeks.57
+- (3) For the purposes of paragraph (1) - (a) an employee is entitled to be permitted to take such time off work as is reasonable provided that that period of permitted absence is at least the period during which the employee would be entitled to 40% of his or her week's pay during the period of absence, calculated in accordance with Schedule 1; and - (b) the working hours of an employee shall be taken to be any time when, in accordance with that person's contract of employment, the employee is required to be at work. - (4) Paragraph (1) does not apply to an employee who is employed under a contract of employment for a fixed term of one year or less unless - (a) the employee was previously employed under another contract of employment for a fixed term of one year or less; - (b) the parties to both contracts of employment are the same; and - (c) the interval between the expiry of the previous contract of employment and the commencement of the employee's current contract of employment was not more than 9 weeks.